OpenEvalProject/evals/manuscripts/elife-49044/v1/manuscript.md

 ## Results

-## Neil2-deficiency induces a Tp53 DNA damage response in Xenopus embryos
+### Neil2-deficiency induces a Tp53 DNA damage response in Xenopus embryos

 We showed previously that in Xenopus embryos knockdown of Neil2 with an antisense morpholino oligonucleotide (neil2 MO) induces head and tail abnormalities at tailbud stage, which are caused by impaired cranial neural crest cell (cNCC) specification at neurula stage (Schomacher et al., 2016).
 Of note, MOs are the loss-of-function approach of choice in model systems with large maternal stores of mRNA such as Xenopus, which can be targeted by MOs but not by for example TALEN or CRISPR/Cas9 approaches (Blum et al., 2015; El-Brolosy et al., 2019; El-Brolosy and Stainier, 2017; Rossi et al., 2015).
 The specificity of the neil2 MO had been documented (Schomacher et al., 2016) i) by phenocopy with a second non-overlapping morpholino, and ii) by rescue of the head and tail abnormalities with orthologous human NEIL2 mRNA, which was not targeted by neil2 MO (Figure 1A).

 ![Figure 1.](https://cdn.elifesciences.org/articles/49044/elife-49044-fig1-v1.jpg)

-**Figure 1.:** Xenopus neuroectoderm.(A) Phenotypes at stage 32 of Xenopus leavis embryos injected at one-cell stage with control- or neil2 MO (left).
+**Figure 1.:** (A) Phenotypes at stage 32 of Xenopus leavis embryos injected at one-cell stage with control- or neil2 MO (left).
 Human NEIL2 or bovine Preprolactin (control) mRNA was co-injected for rescue experiments (right).
 Scale bars, 500 µm.
 (B) Left, representative stainings of cranial cartilage of stage 45 embryos unilaterally injected with control or neil2 MO, and control or human NEIL2 mRNA for rescue purpose as indicated.
 PQ, palatoquadrate cartilage; ME, Meckel’s cartilage; CE, ceratohyal cartilage; BR, branchial cartilage.
 Arrow indicates cartilage defects in Neil2 morphants.
 Scale bars, 500 µM.
 Right, quantification of embryo malformations (n = 15, 21, 20 and 15 embryos per group, from left to right).
 (C) Quantification of differentially expressed genes at stage 23 of neil2 MO-injected embryos.
 (D) Pathway enrichment analysis of neil2 MO upregulated genes.
 Dashed line indicates the significance threshold FDR = 0.05.
 (E) Western blot for total Tp53 and phosphoserine (pS345) Chk1 in dissected stage 14 neural plates of control and neil2 MO-injected embryos.
 Alpha (a-) Tubulin served as loading control.
 Molecular weight of marker proteins [x10−3] is indicated on the left.
 Note that X. laevis Tp53 migrates at ~43 kDa.
 (F) qPCR expression analysis of tp53 and Tp53 target genes in control- and neil2 MO-injected embryos at stage 14.
 Expression of examined genes was normalized to h4 and is presented relative to mRNA levels in control MO-injected embryos (mean ±s.d., n = 3 embryo batches consisting of 6 embryos each).
 (G) Western blot for pS345 Chk1 and NEIL2 in neural plates from control and neil2 MO-injected stage 14 embryos co-injected with control or human NEIL2 mRNA.
 Alpha (a-) Tubulin served as loading control.
 (H) Western blot for phosphoserine (pS10) histone H3 in neural plates from control and neil2 MO-injected embryos at stage 15.
 Total histone H3 served as loading control.
 (I) Western blot analysis for Caspase-3 in dissected non-neural tissue and neural plates from control and neil2 MO-injected stage 14 embryos co-injected with control and human NEIL2 mRNA.
 Alpha (a-) Tubulin served as loading control.
 Uncleaved and cleaved (active) Caspase-3 are indicated (arrows).
 (J) TUNEL (apoptosis) assay of stage 16 embryos injected unilaterally with neil2 MO and lacZ lineage tracer (TUNEL, dark blue speckles; lacZ, light blue speckles).
 Scale bars, 200 µM.
 Right, quantification of TUNEL signal (n = 7 and 10 embryos per group, from left to right).

 Proper differentiation of cNCCs is crucial for the development of craniofacial cartilage and bone structures (Sakai and Trainor, 2016).
 Indeed, Alcian blue staining of head cartilage in neil2 MO-injected embryos (single blastomere injection at 2-cell stage) revealed head cartilage, notably branchial cartilage defects at tadpole stage (Figure 1B), which were rescued by simultaneous injection of human NEIL2 mRNA (Figure 1B).